shred/acme4j/src/doc/docs/challenge/email-reply-00.md

 * add the `acme4j-smime` module to your list of dependencies
 * make sure that `BouncyCastleProvider` is added as security provider

 [RFC 8823](https://tools.ietf.org/html/rfc8823) requires that the DKIM or S/MIME signature of incoming mails _must_ be checked.
-Outgoing mails _must_ have a valid DKIM or S/MIME signature.
-This is out of the scope of `acme4j-smime`, but is usually performed by a MTA.
+Outgoing mails _must_ have a valid DKIM signature.
+Starting with v2.15, _acme4j_ is able to validate and sign S/MIME verification mails.
+DKIM is usually done by the MTA and thus out of the scope of `acme4j-smime`.

 ## Ordering